 The health and social-health data and documents contained in the electronic health record of current and past patients is managed by each region and varies according to the capacity, resources and needs of the regional health facilities.
 The file contains a minimum set of documents and there are standards for homogeneous and uniform documents in all the regions.
 These standards are useful because they make it possible to use the health record both as a container for documents and to extract data useful for the research world and health professionals for analysis.
 Thus, we pass from the mere logic of the document inserted in the electronic health record, to the fundamental data that can also respond to needs other than health planning, such as the need for scientific and epidemiological research and the evaluation of the administered care.

 The Italian Health Insurance Card, therefore, is not just a personal document that replaces the fiscal code, to allow the recognition of the patient when accessing to the National Health Service.
 The Italian health card is also the European Health Insurance Card, which serves to guarantee citizens, who are on the European territory for a temporary stay, the health care they need.
 In addition, the health card is a means of accessing the services of national and regional public administrations, and is therefore a national service card.

 Further news on the Connecting Healthcare are coming from Farmindustria.
-Digitization is truly revolutionizing the integration of patient data, with benefits in improving performance and processes.
-In fact, from a simple product, the drug becomes an interconnected product, combined with devices, diagnostics, medtech and caregiving, assuming an increasingly important role in eHealth.
+Digitisation is truly revolutionising the integration of patient data, with benefits in improving performance and processes.
+In fact, from a simple product, the drug becomes an interconnected product, combined with devices, diagnostics, medtech and caregiving, assuming an increasingly important role in e-health.

-In the coming years, with the improvement of the availability of clinical data that will also facilitate patients’ care, through telemedicine and telemonitoring of chronic patients, examinations and hospitalizations will be reduced.
+In the coming years, with the improvement of the availability of clinical data that will also facilitate patients’ care, through telemedicine and telemonitoring of chronic patients, examinations and hospitalisations will be reduced.

-To learn more about eHealth and smart healthcare, take a look at the other articles in our JOurnal!
+To learn more about e-health and smart healthcare, check out the other articles in our JOurnal!